 First and foremost, you want to be sure you’re present on Google.
 This means showing up in organic search results (through the power of effective SEO) and completing your profile on Google My Business.

 Beyond Google, create pages for your business on relevant social media and review sites.
 Every business should search for their names on Facebook and Yelp to see if anything already exists.
-If a page does already exist, claim the page.
+If a page does already exists, claim the page.
 This allows you to edit the information so that it’s all correct (hours, location, contact number) and reply to any questions or reviews that come through on the platform.

-Don’t Forget Paid Marketing
+Digital Marketing Foundation Tip 4: Don’t Forget Paid Marketing

 As important as it is to have a robust presence online organically, it’s also important to undertake paid marketing efforts.